MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

    ![Select a repository](../media/python/select-repository.png)

-1. You might be prompted to enter your GitHub password again as a confirmation, and then GitHub prompts you to install the **Azure Pipelines** extension.
+1. You might be prompted to enter your GitHub password again as a confirmation.
+1. If the Azure Pipelines extension isn't installed on GitHub, GitHub prompts you to install the **Azure Pipelines** extension.
    ![Install Azure Pipelines extension on GitHub](../media/python/github-pipelines-install-01.png)

-   On this screen, scroll down to the **Repository access** section, choose whether to install the extension on all repositories or only selected ones, and then select **Approve and install**.
+   On this page, scroll down to the **Repository access** section, choose whether to install the extension on all repositories or only selected ones, and then select **Approve and install**.

    ![Install Azure Pipelines extension on GitHub approval](../media/python/github-pipelines-install-02.png)